Use your phone as a Stadia controller on Chromecast Ultra, Google TV

 No console necessary

-Play and Watch with Google TV Package is the latest Stadia bundle containing the Chromecast with Google TV and a Stadia controller to easily play Stadia games on the television.
+Play and Watch with Google TV Package is the latest Stadia bundle containing the Chromecast with Google TV and a Stadia controller to play Stadia games on the television easily.
 Remember, the controller is not required since your Android phone or iPhone can be used as one instead.

 These are the best Stadia games available to play right now in 2021